ihmeuw/pseudopeople/docs/source/input_data/index.rst

 <dataset_generation_functions>`.
 There are currently three simulated populations available for generating datasets with pseudopeople:

-- **Sample population** (a fictional population of ~10,000 simulants living in the fictional Anytown, US, included with the pseudopeople package)
+- **Sample population** (a fictional population of ~10,000 simulants living in the fictional Anytown, WA, included with the pseudopeople package)
 - **Rhode Island** (a fictional population of ~1,000,000 simulants living in a simulated state of Rhode Island)
 - **United States** (a fictional population of ~330,000,000 simulants living throughout a simulated United States)